ReemBarqawi/parachute16-data-analysis-training/02-Power BI/docs/Report_Insights_Analysis.md

 Work-life balance distribution highlights that most employees are rated at level **3** (893 individuals), but attrition varies heavily by job role.

-**Overtime significantly reduces satisfaction**, with employees working overtime showing lower environment and job satisfaction scores, signaling workload imbalance.
+**Overtime significantly reduces satisfaction**, Contrary to common expectations, employees who work overtime report marginally higher job and environment satisfaction compared to those who do not.
+This may indicate that overtime is performed by employees who are more engaged, more committed, or hold roles they enjoy, rather than experiencing overload.

 Job role scatterplot shows that even roles with similar work-life balance scores experience different attrition levels, emphasizing that role demands—not just balance—shape retention risk.